Shaun Creighton is a partner director at Moulis Legal. He leads Moulis Legal’s intellectual property, commercial and government procurement practice.

 The lid has been lifted on intellectual property rights associated with peanut butter trade dress and branding.
 This interesting trade dress case sees Kraft all dressed up with no place to go, other than an appeal to the High Court.
-Unless successful on appeal to the High Court (if leave to appeal is granted), this nutty dispute will see Kraft losing one of its valuable branding rights.

 In the wake of the 2019/20 Australian Bushfire crisis, comedian Celeste Barber took to Facebook to launch her NSW RFS bushfire fundraiser, with the intention and constant reassurance that the funds would be going to those victims who needed it most.
-A sentiment that was widely shared by those people who donated.
-It concluded with more than AUD $51 million being donated from approximately 1.3 million people.

 Led Zeppelin band members and fans were relieved when a recent decision of the 9th US Circuit Court of Appeals preserved the jury verdict that the Led Zeppelin iconic rock song “Stairway to Heaven” did not infringe the copyright of the Spirit song, “Taurus” (the Stairway to Heaven case).